OFFICE OF EMERGENCY MANAGEMENT (OEM)

 Activities include:

-The Mercer County Chemical Emergency Response Plan is housed within the Office of Emergency Management at 305 NW 7th Street, Aledo, IL 61231 and may be viewed by request during regular business hours.
+The Mercer County Chemical Emergency Response Plan is housed within the Mercer County Health Department 305 NW 7th Street, Aledo, IL 61231 and may be viewed by request during regular business hours.

 MERCER COUNTY MEDICAL RESERVE CORPS - MRC